cambridge-cares/TheWorldAvatar/Apps/README.md

 # 1 Getting Started
 ## 1.1 IDE Recommendation
 We highly recommend using Android Studio as the Integrated Development Environment (IDE) for any app development in The World Avatar.
 Android Studio provides powerful tools and features specifically tailored for Android app development.
 Please participate in the [code lab](https://developer.android.com/codelabs/build-your-first-android-app) to familiarise yourself with the IDE.
+We also recommend to install the SonarLint plugin for linting purposes.

 ## 1.2 App Requirements
 * Java 17 (jdk17)